-I’ve spent a lot of time in the mountains up here, so I’ve taken some time here to detail three Northern California backpacking trips you can’t miss!
+Northern California holds a special place in my heart.
+I grew up hiking around Lake Tahoe and I’ve spent a lot of time in the mountains up here.
+So I’ve taken some time here to detail three Northern California backpacking trips you can’t miss!

 Need Backpacking Advice?